Bear Brook murders: Examination

 The adult, later identified as Honeychurch, was determined to be Caucasian with possible Native American ancestry.
 Her age at the time of death was estimated to be 23 to 33.
 She had curly or wavy brown hair and was between 5 ft 2 in and 5 ft 7 in in height.
 Her teeth showed significant dental work, including multiple fillings and three extractions.
 The three girls were thought to also have some Native American heritage; they had light or European-American complexions.

 The girl found with the adult female, later identified as Vaughn, was between 5 and 11 years old.
 She had symptoms of pneumonia, a crooked front tooth and a diastema (space between her top teeth), two earrings in each ear, and was between 4 ft 3 in and 4 ft 6 in tall.
 Her hair was wavy and light brown; she had no dental fillings.

-The middle child, currently unidentified, also had a gap between her front teeth and died at an age between 2 and 4.
+The middle child, later identified as Rea Rasmussen (b.
+1976 in Orange County, California) also had a notable gap between her front teeth and had died at an age between 2 and 4.
 She had brown hair and was about 3 ft 8 in tall.
 She had an overbite, which was probably noticeable.
 She also may have suffered from anemia.
 DNA proved this child was fathered by Terry Peder Rasmussen.
 In February 2020, it was announced that DNA analysis suggested the child was primarily Caucasian, with slight Asian, African, and Native American heritage.
-The organization later released an updated version of the child's facial reconstruction.
+However, updated testing in 2024 revealed she was of full European descent.
+Prior to her 2025 identification, the organization had released an updated version of the child's facial reconstruction.

 The youngest girl, later identified as McWaters, was estimated to be 1 to 3 years old, had long blond or light brown hair, was between 2 ft 1 in and 2 ft 6 in tall, and also had a gap between her front teeth.

 Investigation

 In the early days of the investigation, authorities publicized the case in the United States and some parts of Canada.
 At least ten possible identities were ruled out.
 Despite hundreds of leads, the bodies were not identified.

-In June 2013, new versions of the victims' facial reconstructions were created by the National Center for Missing & Exploited Children.
+In June 2013, new versions of the victims' facial reconstructions were created by the National Center for Missing & Exploited Children (NCMEC).
 These versions incorporated their dental information, showing how their teeth could have affected the appearance of their faces.
 The reconstructions were created in black and white, as their skin tones and eye colors could not be determined.

-In November 2015, the National Center for Missing & Exploited Children released a third set of reconstructions of the four victims at a news conference at the New Hampshire State Attorney General's office.
+In November 2015, NCMEC released a third set of reconstructions of the four victims at a news conference at the New Hampshire State Attorney General's office.